scp-fs2open/PCS2/README.md

 ---------------------------------------------------
 # 4. Reporting bugs
 ---------------------------------------------------
+Since the loss of http://www.ferrium.org/mantis/ all bugs should be reported here via the Github issue tracker.
-To report a bug register an account at http://www.ferrium.org/mantis/ and then check and make sure your bug is not already reported - if it is add a note to the existing bug report, otherwise create a new report.
+If a bug is already reported, add a note to the existing issue, otherwise create a new issue.

 ---------------------------------------------------
 # 5. Document History